 Action \texttt{peek} takes three parameters, an agent \texttt{?ag}, a block \texttt{?b} and a block/column \texttt{?x} such that \texttt{?b} $\neq$ \texttt{?x}.
 It is a \texttt{semi-private-sensing} action that is instantiated on events \texttt{e-peek-pos} and \texttt{e-peek-neg}.
-Both events have no effect and their preconditions are \texttt{(on ?b ?x)} and \texttt{(not (on ?b ?x))}, respectively.
-Hence we have that the action is purely epistemic, globally deterministic and its preconditions cover the logical space, so \texttt{peek} is a (local) semi-private sensing action (Section~\ref{sec:epistemic-action-types}).
-The action represents act of \texttt{?ag} learning whether block \texttt{?b} is on top of \texttt{?x} or not.
-Semi private actions describe the perspective of two types of agents: fully observant agents, who know about both the action execution and its effects, and partially observant agents, who only know about the execution.
+Both events have no effect and their preconditions are \texttt{(and (clear ?b) (on ?b ?x))} and \texttt{(and (clear ?b) (not (on ?b ?x)))}, respectively.
+Hence, we have that the action is purely epistemic, globally deterministic, and its preconditions cover the logical space, so \texttt{peek} is a (local) semi-private sensing action (Section~\ref{sec:epistemic-action-types}).
+The action represents \texttt{?ag} learning whether block \texttt{?b} is on top of \texttt{?x} or not.
+Semi-private actions describe the perspective of two types of agents: fully observant agents, who know about both the action execution and its effects, and partially observant agents, who only know about the execution.
 In this action, the observability conditions specify that only \texttt{?ag} is fully observant, while all other agents are partially observant.
 Moreover, since the action is local, it describes the perspective of partially observant agents.